 We want our children to write confidently for a range of purposes, equipping them for the next stage in their education and life there after.
 We want them to be creative, self- evaluative writers who applying appropriate knowledge and skills to communicate effectively.

 Writing begins with in the EYFS with emergent writing, linked to their learning in phonics.
 Letter formation, segmenting and blending result in the formation of whole words and sentences.
 Phonics continues to support writing throughout KS1.
 Children continue to develop their skills through a range of carefully planned, purposeful writing opportunities.
-Clear cycles of writing are under-pinned through creativity, self- evaluation and peer support.
+Clear cycles of writing are under-pinned through creativity, self- evaluation and peer support where children are explicitly aware of their own learning journey for English.